jbundy17/AdlerYouthPrograms.github.io/index.md

 # Get Involved

 We have lots of opportunities for teens to take part in hack days, research projects, and internships.
-Here's how you can stay up to date with Adler opportunities:
+Here's how you can stay up to date with the Adler:

 1. [Request to join our Facebook group](https://www.facebook.com/groups/adlerteens)
 2. [Keep up with #adlerteens on Twitter](https://twitter.com/search?f=realtime&q=%23adlerteens&src=hash)